hugogirard/apimDevOps/README.md

 SUBSCRIPTION_ID | The subscription ID where is deployed all the Azure Resources PA_TOKEN | Needed to write Github Secrets after the infra pipeline is done executed.
 For more information read https://github.com/gliech/create-github-secret-action#pa_token

-Be sure after to create two environment with those name
+Be sure after to create two environments with those names

 <img src='https://raw.githubusercontent.com/hugogirard/apimDevOps/main/images/env.png?raw=true' />